bailey27/cppcryptfs/README.md

 Current Status
 --------------

-cppcryptfs is currently pre-alpha, or more accurately: EXPERIMENTAL.
+cppcryptfs is alpha-test.
+Please click on the issues link above to see the current issues.

 Testing